UHMC/module-2-lab-beginner/README.md

 # Module 2 - Beginner Lab: Bitcoin Mining and Consensus

 ## Background
 Bitcoin is not the first digital currency, but it is the first to use what is now known as Nakamoto Consensus to negate the need for a central transaction-clearing authority.
 In this lab, we will explore the topic of trustless network consensus.
+To do so, we will play a game modeled after the famous Byzantine Generals Problem.
+The goal of this game is to try to win a reward through unanimous agreement or insidious chaos.

 ## Meta Information
 | Attribute | Explanation |